Fra-Sala/IMEX-RB/README.md

 ```
 ### Running the numerical tests

 To reproduce the results from our analysis, navigate the directory `numerical_tests/` and execute the Python script `run_all_tests.py`.
-This will create a dir `__RESULTS/` inside the repo and run the entire batch of numerical tests necessary to generate the figures accompanying the publication.
-N.W.: running all tests can require several hours of computational time.
-On the JED cluster of EPFL, the sequential run required roughly 30h.
+This will run the entire batch of numerical tests necessary to generate the figures accompanying the publication and create a dir `__RESULTS/` inside the repo.
+N.B.: running all tests can require several hours of computational time.
+On the JED cluster of EPFL, the sequential run required roughly 25h.
 Besides, all subdir of `numerical_tests/` contains a `main.py` file, which enables running a single test according to the parameter defined in the `config.py` file.

 ### Generating the figures